New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Giants stats and trends

-- New York has one win against the spread in three games this season.
+- New York has one win against the spread in three games this year.

-- New York's games this season have hit the over on one of three set point totals (33.3%).
+- New York's games this season have gone over the total in one out of three opportunities (33.3%).

-- In games that New York churns out more than 304 yards, the team is 1-2 against the spread and 0-5 overall.
+- In games that New York picks up more than 304 yards, the team is 1-2 against the spread and 0-3 overall.

-- This year the Giants have two turnovers, five fewer than the Saints have takeaways (7).
+- This season the Giants have two turnovers, five fewer than the Saints have takeaways (7).

 Home and road insights